 What Is a Bid-Ask Spread?

-The bid-ask spread is the gap between what buyers are willing to pay (the bid) and the lowest price sellers will accept (the ask) for an asset in the market.
-When you sell, you get the bid price, and when you buy, you pay the ask price.
+The bid-ask spread is the difference between the highest price a buyer is ready to pay (the bid) and the lowest price a seller is willing to accept (the ask) for an asset in the market.
+Essentially, when you sell an asset, you receive the bid price, and when you purchase, you pay the ask price.
+This spread is a fundamental aspect of market transactions, reflecting the supply and demand dynamics for that particular asset.

 How Bid-Ask Spreads Work